 |1.0||2002||1080p @ 60 Hz||4.95 Gb/s||3.96 Gb/s||no||eight audio channels|

 |1.1/1.2||2005||1440p @ 30 Hz||4.95 Gb/s||8.16 Gb/s||no||DVD-Audio, One-Bit Audio|

 |1.3/1.4||2009||4K @ 30 Hz||10.2 Gb/s||8.16 Gb/s||no||ARC, Dolby TrueHD, DTS-HD|

 |2.0||2013||5K @ 30 Hz||18.0 Gb/s||14.4 Gb/s||yes||HE-AAC, DRA, 32 audio channels|

 |2.1||2017||8K @ 60 Hz||48.0 Gb/s||42.6 Gb/s||yes||eARC|

-The table below shows which video resolutions and refresh rates are supported by the various HDMI standards.
-With this information you can quickly ascertain, which HDMI standard and by extension, what kind of HDMI cable you need.
+The table below shows the video resolutions and refresh rates of the various HDMI standards.
+With this information you can quickly know which HDMI standard and, by extension, what kind of HDMI cable you need.